-The details for instrumenting the Jetty web server with the AppDynamics Java agent vary depending on the version of Jetty you are using, as described on this page.
+This page describes how details for instrumenting the Jetty web server with the AppDynamics Java Agent vary depending on the version of Jetty you are using.

 Instrument Jetty Version 8.x or 9.x

 You can instrument Jetty with the AppDynamics agent either from the server startup command, or by editing the Jetty startup configuration file.

 To add the agent to Jetty at the command line, pass the

 javaagentargument with the fully qualified location of the Java agent JAR file when starting the Jetty server.
 For example:

 To use the startup configuration file, edit the

 start.inifile in the Jetty base directory by adding these lines: